linkedin

 5. MINDSET

 When it comes down to it, this is still a face to face interview, even if it’s not in person.
-It is important to establish the mindset between you, your fellow interviewers and the candidate that this is still a proper interview and despite the physical separation, the same standards apply
+It is important to establish the mindset between you, your fellow interviewers and the candidate that this is still a proper interview and despite the physical separation, the same standards apply.

 However, noting it’s kind of a weird circumstance, allow time before and after the formal interview for some small talk and chatting with the candidate.
-Not only does this replicate an in-person interview and settles any nerves, it also gives you some time to make sure all the tech is working so there’s no disruption to the actual interview.
+Not only does this replicate an in-person interview and settle any nerves, but it also gives you some time to make sure all the tech is working so there’s no disruption to the actual interview.

 Defence Sector Blog